Stylish Indian Sarees for Women of all Age-Groups

 Types of Sarees

 Indian saris can be differentiated based on the material used, the patterns, the process of making and also most importantly, the manner of draping the saree.
-Sarees mostly are categorized on the process and materials used and the manner of draping.
+They are mostly categorized on the process and materials used and the manner of draping.
 So, we shall look at the broadly classified forms of a saree-

 Kanchipuram Silk Sarees - Due to the gold embroidery, Kanchipuram silk sarees have an element of grandeur that doesn't require extensive beadwork or multiple colours.
 Because of this reason, it can be simple and still make an appearance.
 In its monotonous nature, lies the luxury it's popular for.
 They're also popularly worn in South India and is the perfect choice for traditional festivities and occasions.